polluxparis/zebulon-table/README.md

 * a promise (from the server) that will be resolved as an array of objects.
 * an observable (from the server) that will push by page arrays of objects (the full dataset will be loaded in background).
 * a pagination manager

+## Available functions and callbacks
+### Visibility
+### Function types
+### Identifiers
+### Meta description and functions
+A lot of keys in the meta description prop can refer to a value, a function or an accessor to a function

 ## Meta description
-The meta  property is an object describing the pivot grid objects as measure or dimensions and their links with the data set properties.
+The meta property is an object describing how to manipulate the dataset, the way to display it, the controls and validation to apply when data are changed, the actions allowed...

+It contains 3 sections: table, row and properties.
+### table
+table
+### row

+### properties

 ### Accessors
 Accessors are used to get the appropriate values from the data set.
 They can be :